-Application : Applied Explanation on application of the practice The Chairman of the Board is Datuk Loh Kian Chong who was appointed on 1 January 2015.
-As outlined in the Board Charter, the responsibilities of the Chairman, amongst others, are as follows: • acting as chief spokesperson and representative of the Board and Company; • ensuring that the Board is aware of its statutory obligations to the Company, its shareholders, employees and other stakeholders; • presiding at Board and shareholder meetings and ensuring the proceedings thereof comply with good conduct and practices; • establishing frequency and timing of Board meetings as well as reviewing such practice from time to time, as considered appropriate, or as requested by the Board; • functioning as facilitator at Board meetings and ensuring that no member, whether executive or otherwise, dominates discussion.
-The Chairman shall also encourage Board members to participate in discussions and that relevant opinions amongst members are forthcoming, resulting in logical and understandable outcomes; • ensuring that all Directors are enabled and encouraged to participate at Board meetings.
-This includes ensuring that all relevant issues are on the agenda and that all Directors receive timely and relevant information tailored to their needs and that they are properly briefed on issues arising at Board meetings; • ensuring Executive Directors accept their share of responsibilities of governance and provide regular updates on all issues pertinent to the welfare and future of the Group to the Board; liaising and co-ordinating input from all Directors, especially Board Committees' Chairman, to optimise the effectiveness of the Board and its Committees; Explanation for departure : performing other responsibilities assigned by the Board from time to time.
+Application : Applied Explanation on application of the practice : The Chairman of the Board is Datuk Loh Kian Chong who was appointed on 1 January 2015.
+As outlined in the Board Charter, the responsibilities of the Chairman, amongst others, are as follows: acting as chief spokesperson and representative of the Board and Company; ensuring that the Board is aware of its statutory obligations to the Company, its shareholders, employees and other stakeholders; presiding at Board and shareholder meetings and ensuring the proceedings thereof comply with good conduct and practices; establishing frequency and timing of Board meetings as well as reviewing such practice from time to time, as considered appropriate, or as requested by the Board; functioning as facilitator at Board meetings and ensuring that no member, whether executive or otherwise, dominates discussion.
+The Chairman shall also encourage Board members to participate in discussions and that relevant opinions amongst members are forthcoming, resulting in logical and understandable outcomes; ensuring that all Directors are enabled and encouraged to participate at Board meetings.
+This includes ensuring that all relevant issues are on the agenda and that all Directors receive timely and relevant information tailored to their needs and that they are properly briefed on issues arising at Board meetings; ensuring Executive Directors accept their share of responsibilities of governance and provide regular updates on all issues pertinent to the welfare and future of the Group to the Board; liaising and co-ordinating input from all Directors, especially Board Committees' Chairman, to optimise the effectiveness of the Board and its Committees; ensuring the adequacy and integrity of the Board governance processes; performing other responsibilities assigned by the Board from time to time; and stay abreast with and understand the sustainability issue relevant to the Group and its business, including climate-related risks and opportunities.

-• Non-large companies are encouraged
+Explanation for departure :

-to complete the columns be elow.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

 Timeframe :